brunomaga/brunomaga.github.io/publications.md

   - colum-wise into row-wise distributed representation of $$softmax(KQ^T)V$$, transforming shape from $$[N, d/P]$$ to $$[N/P, d]$$.
   - this has a communication cost of $$Nd$$

-This yields a total Total comm cost of 3 all-to-all  of $$Nd$$ elements + 1 all-to-all  of $$Nd$$ elements (where $$d$$ is the transformer hidden layer).
-This is supposedly less elements than the Megatron-LM implementation.
-I am not convinced, see [DeepSpeed discussion 5551](https://github.com/microsoft/DeepSpeed/discussions/5551).
+This yields a total comm cost of 3 all-to-all of $$Nh$$ elements + 1 all-to-all of $$Nh$$ elements (where $$h$$ is the transformer hidden layer).
+This is supposedly less communication volume than state-of-art implementations.
+A more detailed explanation can be found in [DeepSpeed discussion 5551](https://github.com/microsoft/DeepSpeed/discussions/5551).

 <br>
 ## 2023 [FlashAttention-2: Faster Attention with Better Parallelism and Work Partitioning](https://arxiv.org/abs/2307.08691)